Runtime Tiers and Profiles

 See codegen for the MLIR dialect stack and per-target tile sizes.

-Why only two execution modes
+Why only two production execution modes

 - The interpreter already starts in milliseconds and handles the entire VBC opcode surface (including cubical, HoTT, and autodiff ops a JIT would have to recompile on every type-checker edit).
 The interpreter's "start-up latency" is measured in milliseconds, not seconds; there is no warm-up to avoid.